COVID-19 FAQS – VACCINATED VOYAGES

 Will my kids be able to participate in the youth program on board?

-Will my stateroom still be serviced?
-What if I don’t want it to be
+What if I don’t want my stateroom to be serviced?

 All staterooms will be serviced once daily.
-However, you may opt out of the daily stateroom service.
-Just
+However, you may opt out of the daily stateroom service by informing your stateroom attendant.

 How have you improved your medical center?